Yash Soni: Career

-Soni debuted in Gujarati cinema in 2015 with Chhello Divas directed by Krishnadev Yagnik which was declared hit and he was praised for his performance.
+Soni debuted in Gujarati cinema in 2015 with Chhello Divas directed by Krishnadev Yagnik which was declared a hit, and he was praised for his performance.
 Later he acted in some experimental and commercial theatre productions.

 In 2016, he debuted in Bollywood (Hindi cinema) with Days of Tafree, the Hindi remake of Chhello Divas, directed by Yagnik.
 He again collaborated with Yagnik in another commercially successful Gujarati film Shu Thayu?
 (2018).
-In 2019, he starred in Chaal Jeevi Laiye! in lead role which became the highest grossing Gujarati film.
-He will appear in Naadi Dosh (2022) and Raado, both Gujarati films written and directed by Krishnadev Yagnik.
+In 2019, he starred in Chaal Jeevi Laiye! in the lead role which became the highest grossing Gujarati film.
+In 2022, he appeared in Naadi Dosh and Raado, both Gujarati films written and directed by Krishnadev Yagnik; and in Fakt Mahilao Maate directed by Jay Bodas.
+In 2023, he appeared in the hit comedy 3 Ekka with Malhar Thakar and Mitra Gadhavi.
+He will be seen in the upcoming masala film Danny Jigar.